National Academy Of Neuropsychology By-Laws

 The Board of Directors shall be the governing body of the Academy, shall supervise the general affairs and business of the Academy, and shall supervise any persons in its employ.
 It shall perform such actions necessary for the conduct of the affairs of the Academy and for the realization of its objectives and purposes provided such actions of its voting and non-voting members are not inconsistent with these By-laws and are in accordance with the Conflict of Interest policies of the Academy.
 The Board of Directors and its designees shall accept a fiduciary relationship with the Academy and comport themselves in a manner that enhances the reputation and mission of the Academy.

 A. No person can serve more than once in any elected position or chair position.

 B. As an elected Board member, you can serve no more than 3 terms or 11 years.
 This allows for two elected terms plus the Presidential term, or 3 non-presidential terms.
-The Treasurer-elect year is not counted since the position does not have a vote.

 C. Standing Committee Chairs can serve no more than twice.
 This does not restrict being appointed chair of an ad hoc or advisory committee.
-This also does not preclude being a committee member on multiple committees.

 SECTION 2.
 Number and Qualifications.